open-telemetry/oteps/text/0156-columnar-encoding.md

 ![Breakdown of time per step for each batch size and each protocol](img/0156_metrics_step_times.png)

-When cumulating the times of all steps, OTLP Arrow (with multivariate time-series encoding) is 3 times faster than standard OTLP.
+When cumulating the times of all steps, OTel Arrow (with multivariate time-series encoding) is 3 times faster than standard OTLP.

-The batch creation phase for OTLP Arrow represents almost all the time spent.
+The batch creation phase for OTel Arrow represents almost all the time spent.
 Serialization and deserialization times are almost zero due to the use of Flatbuffer by Apache Arrow (ser/deser without parsing/unpacking).
 Compression and decompression times are extremely low due to the fact that the size of the Arrow OTLP message before compression is more than 30 times smaller than an OTLP message with the same content (see previous table).

-> It should be possible to significantly optimize the creation of OTLP Arrow batches for contexts where the structure
+> It should be possible to significantly optimize the creation of OTel Arrow batches for contexts where the structure
 > of the metrics to be sent is known in advance.

 ### Logs